 Outbound Network Connections

-As you can see, overall this follows along closely with Windows-based exploitation frameworks – malicious use of MS Office applications, spawning encoded commands to gather information and create network connections (for second-stage binaries, C2 communications, or lateral movement).
-The main difference here is that it leveraged Python instead of PowerShell, which makes sense (for now).
+As you can see, overall this follows along closely with Windows-based post-exploitation frameworks – malicious use of MS Office applications, spawning encoded commands to gather information and create network connections (for second-stage binaries, C2 communications, or lateral movement).
+The main difference here is that it leveraged Python instead of PowerShell, which makes sense (for the time being).

 Key Takeaway for Defenders

 Monitoring Macs for “bad things” isn’t a magical mystery tour.
-The TTPs of the attackers are still essentially the same; you just need a way to watch for them, and to analyze the surrounding activity.
+The TTPs of the adversaries are still essentially the same; you just need a way to watch for them, and to analyze the surrounding activity.
 And as always, if you struggle with that, Red Canary is here to help.
-“Analysts are standing by…”
+“Detection engineers are standing by…”